Arizona governor has change of heart for Nike following Betsy Ross flag controversy

 Breaking News Emails

-Arizona Gov. Doug Ducey is ready to just do it: Change his mind and welcome Nike with open arms.
+Arizona Gov. Doug Ducey has decided to just do it: Change his mind and welcome Nike with open arms.

 Ducey initially tweeted last week that he was ordering the state's commerce authority to "withdraw all financial incentive dollars" for Nike to build a plant in the city of Goodyear.
 His decision followed the sneaker company's announcement that it would not produce a new Fourth of July shoe featuring Betsy Ross' flag for the 13 American colonies after former NFL quarterback Colin Kaepernick reportedly expressed concern over its historic representation of the nation's racist legacy.